iotexpert/cy8ckit-032-oled/README.md

 # SSD1306 - emWin - PSoC 6 SDK Configuration Files
-This repository contains all of the emWin configuration files plus driver setup for the SSD1306 (driver chip) connected to the 128x64 OLED.
+This repository contains all of the emWin configuration files plus driver setup for the SSD1306 (driver chip) connected to a 128x64 OLED.
 The SSD1306/OLED is the display that is attached to the CY8CKIT-032

 These configuration files use the PSoC 6 SDK HAL to setup an I2C and write to the display.